 Fire code issues are regulated by the Montgomery County Fire Marshall.
 Call 240-777-0311.

 Plumbing issues are regulated by the Washington Suburban Sanitary Commission 301-206-8000, except for the City of Rockville 301-309-3250.

-Alcoholic beverage licenses are regulated by the Board of License Commissioners 240-777-1999.
+Alcoholic beverage licenses are regulated by the Board of License Commissioners.
+Call 240-777-1999.